 Teacher Expectations and Student Achievement (TESA) is based on current research and is available nationally.
 TESA is a behavioral change staff development program for all educators, grade levels, and subject areas.
 Staff learn about 15 interactions that emphasize equitable and positive classroom interactions, then practice those strategies, and receive feedback from peer review.
 Even the most experienced educator will benefit from TESA.
 Results of classroom research shows that use of TESA interactions improves student academic performance, gender and diversity awareness, attendance, classroom climate and reduces student discipline problems.
 The Los Angeles County Office of Education has a copy of the regional workshop schedule for the year.

-Teacher2Teacher, hosted by The Math Forum at Drexel, is a resource for teachers and parents who have questions about teaching mathematics.
+Teacher2Teacher, hosted by The Math Forum at NCTM, is a resource for teachers and parents who have questions about teaching mathematics.

 T.H.E.
 Journal has a series of webinars with a focus on technology.
 Webinars are also included in the section for resources.

-WestEd offers a number of professional development opportunities "to ensure that all students have a challenging mathematics and science education" (Services section: Mathematics and Science).
-Among those are: Math Pathways and Pitfalls Institute, Making Mathematics Accessible to English Learners, Algebra Intervention: Aim for Algebra, Developing Algebraic Thinking workshops, and much more.
+WestEd offers a number of professional development opportunities noted among its "Services" section.
+Among those for math are: Math Pathways and Pitfalls Institute, Making Mathematics Accessible to English Learners, Algebra Intervention: Aim for Algebra, Developing Algebraic Thinking workshops, and much more.

 What does it mean to be highly qualified to teach?